patrick-m-norman/ALS_regional_forest_modelling/README.md

 * **`Drone_related_scripts/`**: Scripts and workflows for drone flight planning and processing of drone imagery.
     * `[Script files and data files specific to drone flight and processing]`
 * **`README.md`**: This file.
-* **`LICENSE`**:  Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
-You are free to share, copy and redistribute the material in any medium or format, and adapt, remix, transform, and build upon the material for non-commercial purposes, provided that you give appropriate credit by citing this repository.

 ## Setup